Alvis TE 21

-The Alvis Three Litre Series III sports saloon or drophead coupé, also known as TE 21, is an automobile produced by British manufacturer Alvis between 1963 and 1966 with a body built by Mulliner Park Ward.
+The Alvis Three Litre Series III sports saloon or drophead coupé, also known as TE 21, is a luxury automobile produced by British manufacturer Alvis between 1963 and 1966 with a body built by Mulliner Park Ward.
 It was an updated version of the 1958 TD21.

 Description

 The body was a modified version of the TC 108G styled by Graber of Switzerland but built by Mulliner Park Ward and distinguished by having twin headlights mounted one above the other.
 Saloon and drophead versions were available.
 The design was noted for its lack of bright side trim or creases moulded into the body parts.
 The windshield was one-piece, curved, and not too highly sloped.

 The 2993 cc engine, first used in the 1950 TA 21, received a modified cylinder head and manifold which increased power to 130 bhp at 4000 rpm giving the car a top speed of 107 mph.
 A choice of automatic or five speed gearbox made by ZF was available.
 Suspension was independent at the front using coil springs, with leaf springs at the rear.
 Disc brakes were fitted to all wheels.

 Recirculating-ball-type steering gear was fitted to reduce effort and power steering became optional in late 1964.

 Although the car was replaced by the TF 21 in 1966, the TE 21 was still in stock and "available to special order" until 1967.